Skip to main content

 • A brief explanation of the grammar point

-• A short section on why this grammar point is important for both listening and speaking
+• A short description of why this grammar point is important for both listening and speaking

 These interactive quizzes help you practice the grammar in real-life situations, like conversations, interviews, and everyday storytelling, so you can listen more clearly and speak with more confidence.